 So feel free to play around with the combinations to pick a name that is truly unique for your special little one!

 So have you decided on a name yet?
-Don’t forget to check out my list of top French girl names as well as top French boy names for more ideas.
+You can check out my list of top French girl names as well as French boy names for more ideas.

 And for some fun, you can download some baby-related French-English flashcards below.
 A bientôt!